 SourceMap Configuration¶

-Sourcemap (source code mapping) is used to map the compressed code in the production environment back to the original source code.
-RUM supports this source file information mapping by zipping and uploading the corresponding symbol table files, which can automatically transform the reported error
+Sourcemap (Source Code Mapping) is used to map minified code in production environments back to the original source code.
+RUM supports mapping this source code file information by zipping and uploading the corresponding symbol table files.
+This enables automatic conversion of the reported error Measurement data.

-Compress the .map files generated after webpack obfuscation and compression of js files into a zip package.
-It must ensure that the file paths after decompressing this package are consistent with the URL paths in the error_stack
+Zip and package the .map files generated after webpack obfuscation and minification of js files.
+It is essential to ensure that the file path after extracting the zip package matches the URL path in the error_stack.
+Assuming the following error_stack:

 ReferenceError